Harvard president Claudine Gay resigns amid controversy

 Harvard announced in December 2022 that she had been chosen to serve as the university's next president, and she officially took office last July.
 Her brief tenure was the shortest in the school's history, according to the student newspaper, the Harvard Crimson.

-In December, University of Pennsylvania president Liz Magill also stepped down in the wake of the congressional hearing.
+Last month, University of Pennsylvania president Liz Magill also stepped down in the wake of the congressional hearing, where she testified along with Gay and MIT president Sally Kornbluth.
+All three leaders drew criticism for failing to clearly state whether calls for genocide against Jewish people would violate their university's policies.

+"My deep sense of connection to Harvard and its people has made it all the more painful to witness the tensions and divisions that have riven our community in recent months, weakening the bonds of trust and reciprocity that should be our sources of strength and support in times of crisis," Gay wrote in her resignation letter.
+"Amidst all of this, it has been distressing to have doubt cast on my commitments to confronting hate and to upholding scholarly rigor—two bedrock values that are fundamental to who I am—and frightening to be subjected to personal attacks and threats fueled by racial animus."

+Her letter did not reference the plagiarism accusations.
+Gay responded to them in a previous statement to the Boston Globe, saying, "I stand by the integrity of my scholarship."

 for more features.